Stop Weeds Before They Seed Again

 Mulching and Bed Maintenance in Baton Rouge for beds with thinning mulch and visible weed pressure

-Lions Landscaping refreshes landscape beds with new mulch, removes debris and weed growth, and redefines bed edges to restore a clean, finished appearance.
+Lions Landscaping refreshes landscape beds with new mulch, removes debris and weed growth, and redefines bed edges to restore a clean, finished appearance, and also provides commercial bed maintenance and mulch installation for offices, retail properties, and multi-unit developments that need a polished exterior.
 The crew pulls visible weeds by hand, clears fallen leaves and dead plant material, trims back overgrown perennials, and spreads mulch to a consistent depth that suppresses future weed germination.
-This service is for homeowners in Baton Rouge and surrounding communities whose beds have faded, compacted, or been overtaken by weeds between planting seasons.
+This service is for homeowners and commercial property managers in Baton Rouge and surrounding communities whose beds have faded, compacted, or been overtaken by weeds between planting seasons.

-If your beds look faded, weedy, or uneven, schedule a mulch refresh and cleanup to restore definition and reduce the effort needed to keep beds looking maintained.
+If your beds look faded, weedy, or uneven, schedule a mulch refresh and cleanup to restore definition and reduce the effort needed to keep beds looking maintained, whether for a residential yard or a commercial property.

 What Homeowners Ask About Mulch and Bed Work